MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-appendix/multiplayer-session-directory.md

 ### Querying for Sessions and Session Templates (REST)

 Your titles can query for session information at the service configuration and the session template levels.
-This topic discusses queries that use the multiplayer REST API.
+This article discusses queries that use the multiplayer REST API.

 #### Query for Basic Session Information